riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 After logging in we need to push our container to the repository:

 	docker push jordandalessandro/ubuntu:latest
+The `push` command is essentially uploading to DockerHub.

 Once docker has pushed your container to its website you can view it by logging in and going to your repository section.
 ![Docker Hub Repository](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/DockerHub_Repository.png)